 Ecstasy is an illicit recreational drug also known as 3,4-methylenedioxymethamphetamine or MDMA (Molly, E, X, XTC, Adam and beans).
 It was invented more than 100 years ago by the Merck pharmaceutical company in its original form MDMA.
 The intention was to use it to synthesize methylhydrastinine, a potential treatment for uterine bleeding.
 In 1978, the first report on the subjective effects of MDMA in humans compared the drug to marijuana or magic mushrooms without hallucinations.
 The disinhibiting effects caught the attention of psychotherapists soon thereafter for its potential to overcome clients’ fears and increase insights into their own emotions.
 MDMA was never approved by the U.S. Food and Drug Administration (FDA) nor did it undergo clinical trials.1,2

 The drug can be highly addictive and you may need the help of addiction treatment programs in Texas to recover.
-The drug has a hybrid effect, embodying some of the qualities of both stimulants like amphetamine, and hallucinogens such as mescaline.
+The drug has a hybrid effect, embodying some of the qualities of both stimulants like amphetamines, and hallucinogens such as mescaline.
 The name “Ecstasy” was coined to describe the drug’s effect on users and became associated with rock concerts, nightclubs and raves.
 By the early 1980s, MDMA seemed to be the “in drug” at many weekend parties.
 In 1984, MDMA was still legal and being sold under the brand name Ecstasy.
 The following year, the drug was banned due to safety concerns.1,2

 People use Ecstasy recreationally to achieve the following purported effects: